jelolul/JeloLeaks/README.md

 ## I'm a C# Developer!
 - I’m currently learning JS
-- I’m looking to collaborate with other content creators PogU
+- I’m looking to collaborate with other devs
-- Fun fact: this is yoinked LULW
+- Fun fact: this is yoinked

 ### Where you can find me: